sztang/zoomsumm/README.md

 # Summarize Your Zoom Classes
 *Because you're studious, not because you weren't there*

+### In the Works:
+1. Speech to text is slow as shit because it runs the downloaded video/audio in real time to do the transcription.
+Will need to splice up the media and run transcription on all the bits simultaneously to try to have the process finish in one human lifetime.
+2. If recording already has Zoom's auto transcript, need to find a way to determine that, export the transcript and use it in place of the crap we're using now (see 3).
+3. Speech to text is janky as hell, but most free libraries probably are.
+May consider creating a premium version and using something like Google's paid STT.
+4. Make a quick function to create a credentials.ini for new users.

 ### Quickstart

 1. **Record the Zoom audio** with something like the Chrome Audio Capture extension.